Who is this guide for?

 Be consistent

-Whether you are communicating with one store, a group of stores, or all your stores, keep the process consistent.
-Predictability is essential and necessary to get the buy in from stores and set response expectations.
-For instance, use the same method every time to communicate tasks that require immediate attention (product recall, hazardous situation, essential system disruption).
+Whether you are communicating with one site, a group of sites, or all your sites, keep the process consistent.
+Predictability is essential and necessary to get the buy in from sites and set response expectations.
+For instance, use the same method/platform every time to communicate tasks that require immediate attention (product recall, hazardous situation, essential system disruption).

 Communication must go both ways.
-We can’t emphasize this enough: your stores need to communicate with you.
-District or regional managers provide one link between head office and stores.
-However, district managers may only be in their stores once every three weeks.
-Without hearing from your stores, how can you know what challenges they face and what steps you can take to help?
+We can’t emphasize this enough: your sites, franchisees and managers need to communicate with you.
+District or regional managers provide one essential link between head office and sites.
+However, district managers may only be in their sites once every three weeks.
+Without hearing from your sties, how can you know what challenges they face and what steps you can take to help?

 When it comes to solving a problem or implementing policy change, solicit feedback, especially from your front-line employees.
 There is power in understanding what and how your employees think and soliciting their feedback helps them feel valued.
 Feeling valued is the number one driver of engagement and employee satisfaction.